johnnymast/mysql_websocket_chat/README.md

 | DATABASE_PASSWORD | Enter the password to access the database there.
 By default this has been set to <code>root</code>.|
 | DATABASE_DB | Enter the name of the database here.
 By default this has been set to <code>socket_chat</code>.|
 | ENABLE_DATABASE | This flag will turn using the database on or off by setting its value to <code>true</code> or <code>false</code>.|

+***Please note*** if you enable the database make sure you update the credentials as well (see table above).
+Also if you enable the database make sure you have imported [database.sql](https://github.com/johnnymast/mysql_websocket_chat/blob/master/database.sql) into your database.

 # Step 4: Fire up the websocket server